Login with your member password below to see your content

 Click the more info button to see what we offer...

-Easy to get to from Turin - if you have a car!
-The castle is a 70 Km drive.
+The castle is very easy to get to from Turin—if you have a car!
 Take the A32 Frejus Autostrada and take the Susa exit.
-You then follow the SS24, direction Monginevro, and after 15 Kms you'll see it.
+You then follow the SS24 in the direction of Monginevro, and after 15 km, you'll see it.

 During winter (4 October to 6 April) the hours are: